 You can change your contact information in ACORN, our student information system.
 Please ensure that your email address defaults to your utoronto.ca account.
-Most of our correspondence is done via email and it is crucial that we have your correct information.
+Most of our correspondence is done via email and it is crucial that we have your most recent contact information.

 It is possible to change your Specialist.
 You are advised, however, to obtain academic advising from a Program Advisor concerning program requirements and course selection strategies.
 It is also important for you to be aware that once a graduation request has been submitted, your subject POSt will be “locked in.”
 Therefore, changes to your subject POSt should be made prior to the graduation request deadline.

 Two options to change your Rotman Commerce subject POSt:

 Yes.
 Rotman Commerce is jointly offered by the Rotman School of Management and the Faculty of Arts & Science.
 There are over 300 programs offered within the Faculty of Arts & Science.
 Please refer to the latest edition of the Arts & Science Calendar for a full list of programs and their respective program requirements.
 Additionally, your College Registrar’s Office will be able to provide you with further advising concerning program choices and course selection.